Disfellowshipped: The First Time I Talked to a Dead Guy

 I’m driving home from the coffee shop when I look out the window.
 The neighborhood is bathed in a soft, early morning glow.
 Everyone is still asleep.
 Bursting cherry blossoms bristle in the crisp spring wind, the sidewalks peppered with the pop of purple coneflower.
 Suddenly, the sky yawns, big and blue and beautiful.
 As I soak in the view, I feel slightly unsettled.
 Fingers coiled around the steering wheel, I examine each passing house: the one with a brick porch that’s a different color from the other bricks.
 The one where the shutters have a half-moon carved above the slats.
 Espresso wafts through my Volkswagen as I coast down the lazy, bohemian boulevard.
 I notice if the front door has a screen, a brass knocker pinned at the top, or is propped open and ready to greet whomever may come moseying along.
 It’s going to be a perfect day for preaching, only I escaped the cult seven years ago, and I don’t have to knock on another fucking door for the rest of my life.

-Every Saturday, I’d wake up at 7:30 am, begrudgingly, throw on a skirt, take a nervous shit, gather my Bible and a stack of dog-eared magazines, and haul ass to the Kingdom Hall.
-Granola bar hanging out of my mouth, I would relish the last bite of breakfast and moment of silence before heading in.
-Next, I would say hello (begrudgingly), sit through an obligatory pep talk about saving humanity, then brace for the heat or blistering cold, depending on what we were subjected to that month.
-On the way to the “territory”, I would jerk my car into a Quik Stop, take another nervous shit and dry heave.
-Twenty minutes later, I parked my broke (but enlightened!) ass on WASP country, with irritated stares already peering through their fancy blinds.
-Jehovah’s Witnesses infamous door-to-door ministry is a nuisance at best, certainly for the disoriented homeowner jostled awake by a religious zealot, but also for the one doing the knocking.
+Every Saturday went like this: wake up at 7:30 am, take a nervous shit, gather my Bible, a stack of dog-eared magazines, and haul ass to the Kingdom Hall.
+With a mealy granola bar hanging out of my mouth, I relish my last moment of silence in the car.
+Next, sit through an obligatory pep talk about saving humanity, then brace for the blistering heat, or cold.
+On route to the “territory”, I jerk my car into a Quik Stop and dry heave.
+Twenty minutes later, I pull up to WASP country, irritated stares already peering through their fancy blinds.
+Jehovah’s Witnesses door-to-door preaching is a nuisance at best, certainly for the disoriented homeowner jostled awake by a religious zealot, but also for the one doing the knocking.
 I used to pray, not for salvation or world peace, but for rain.
 Please rain, I thought, and spare us all.

-I grew up in Dallas, Texas, where most of the year is oppressively hot.
+I grew up in Dallas, Texas.
 Like a vampire, I recoiled at the sun, pining instead for cool, overcast skies.
-I rejoiced in a thunderstorm.
-I had been known to frolic in a puddle, or two.
-But most notably, rain meant those crazy people wouldn’t be out proselytizing.
-Rain was the sole qualifier, the one get-out-of-jail-free card we had where Jehovah’s Witnesses in suburban America wouldn’t be pressured to preach to strangers that day—at least not on foot.
-We also did ‘phone witnessing’, the Jehovah’s Witness equivalent of telemarketing.
+I rejoiced in a thunderstorm and was known to frolic in a puddle.
+More importantly, rain meant those crazy people wouldn’t be out proselytizing.
+Rain was the sole qualifier, the one get-out-of-jail-free card we had.
+Phone witnessing would take its place, the Jehovah’s Witness equivalent of telemarketing.
 Hello, you live in a gated community, which is why I’m giving you my unsolicited religious advice through this method instead.
-And, we did ‘letter writing’: hand-scribbled junk mail punctuated with scriptures and stickers, letting grown women with a Lisa Frank obsession express their creativity in ways they wouldn’t otherwise be allowed to.
+Finally, there was letter writing: hand-scribbled junk mail punctuated with scriptures and stickers that came across overly wholesome and somehow age-inappropriate.
 I, however, risked the guilt trip that came with opting out of these alternatives, and went back to bed.
 Preacher on the streets, sinner in the sheets, indeed.

-But, if it was beautiful outside, say, 65 degrees and not a cloud in the sky, you were screwed, destined to spend a rare, sparkling two hours now tarnished by the drudgery.
-No one wanted to talk to us, and if we were honest with each other, none of us wanted to be there, either.
-We descended on neighborhoods, uninvited, to arrogantly shove our brand of religion down someone’s throat on their own doorstep.
-At least a fraction of us knew this was wrong, but we were following orders; the door-to-door ministry was mandatory, and anyone who didn’t report for duty would answer for it later.
-People cursed, slammed doors, or would simply notice us from a distance and quietly head inside.
-I hated blue skies and sunshine because it meant I would be seen in the daylight doing something that, in fact, put me in a dark place.
-My religious life isolated me from the rest of the world, and preaching on a stunning, panoramic morning only served as a reminder of how lonely I really was.
+But, if it was beautiful, not a cloud in the sky, you were screwed.
+Destined to spend a rare, sparkling two hours now tarnished by the drudgery.
+No one wanted to talk to us, and if we were honest with each other, we didn’t want to talk to them.
+We descended on neighborhoods to shove our ideology down strangers’ throats on their own doorsteps.
+At least some of us knew this was wrong, but the door knocking was mandatory; anyone who didn’t report for duty would answer for it later.
+People cursed, slammed doors, or would notice us from their lawns and quietly head inside.
+I hated blue skies and sunshine because it meant I would be seen in the daylight doing something that, in fact, put me in a very dark place.
+I was isolated from the rest of the world, and each stunning, panoramic morning only served to spotlight how lonely I really was.

-Occasionally, I’ll get a faint hit of PTSD on a bright day, though it quickly subsides, replaced by a rush of relief—I’m free.
-Spring and summer are very different now.
+Sunny days are very different now.
 Lounging in my plastic Adirondack chair in a tattered bikini, I welcome the warmth on my cheeks.
 (My face, pervert.)
 I’m enjoying my little patch of land uninterrupted, happy to let my neighbor do the same.
-No more doors to knock down, souls to save, and if I take a shit, it’s for the pure joy of it.
+No more doors to knock down, souls to save, and when I take a shit, it’s for the pure joy of it.